urbanairship/techladder/ops.md

 ### Domain Knowledge

-Basic Linux system administration skills; basic understanding of configuration management systems; can create or augment the basic scripts used for automation and configuration; able to provide basic troubleshooting across the major parts of the stack; capable of working indepedently on basic projects.
+Basic Linux system administration skills; basic understanding of configuration management systems; can create or augment the basic scripts used for automation and configuration; able to provide basic troubleshooting across the major parts of the stack; knows when to seek assistance.

 ### Teaching and Mentoring

-Can help new hires and interns get up to speed with the team's style and existing tools and best practices.
+Recognizes areas for improvement and actively seeks knowledge and skills enhancement.

 ### Culture and Leadership

-Identifies quality and reliability issues in systems they maintain; seeks input from teammates and outside experts on systems and feature design; collaborates well with product, support, and other teams
+Takes initiative to tackle tasks relevant to skill level; follows through on commitments; collaborates well with operations, product, support, and other teams.

 ### Customer Success

-Consistently delivers systems and features that provide significant value to customers and/or other teams; responds to escalated customer issues and incidents in a proactive, timely fashion
+Understands importance of actions relative to ops availability and reliability; committed to delivvering consistently high quality service.

 ## Operations Engineer